Why UNCLOS Matters

 As China has stepped up its pressure on Taiwan, especially in escalating its airforce and navy drills affecting the skies and waters surrounding Taiwan after the August 2022 visit of U.S. House Speaker Nancy Pelosi, UNCLOS will continue to serve as leverage for Taiwan to refute Beijing’s possible encroachment.

 This article is part of the ‘Blue Security’ project led by La Trobe Asia, University of Western Australia Defence and Security Institute, Griffith Asia Institute, UNSW Canberra and the Asia-Pacific Development, Diplomacy and Defence Dialogue (AP4D).
 Views expressed are solely of its author/s and not representative of the Maritime Exchange, the Australian Government, or any collaboration partner country government.

-Huynh Tam Sang is an international relations lecturer at Ho Chi Minh City University of Social Sciences and Humanities, a research fellow at the Taiwan NextGen Foundation, and a nonresident WSD-Handa Fellow at the Pacific Forum.
+Huynh Tam Sang is an international relations lecturer at Ho Chi Minh City University of Social Sciences and Humanities, a research fellow at the Taiwan NextGen Foundation.